Guest Links:

 Debra Wyatte: Yeah, so I think really from a trend standpoint, especially on the home builder side, There's a couple in regards to, you know, in-home technology and how it all communicates and that type of thing.

 Obviously there's plenty out there, but I think it's just going to be more and more internet of things that are internet of things that actually benefit you from a health and wellbeing in your home.
-Um, if we think about the most recent study of the American at home, The study that came out in the various things that consumers are looking for in how has home builders can kind of take a little bit of insights from that [00:30:00] study and incorporate it into their home to actually, you know, do some updates in various ways of how people are wanting to live now.
+If we think about the most recent study of the American at home, The study that came out in the various things that consumers are looking for in how has home builders can kind of take a little bit of insights from that [00:30:00] study and incorporate it into their home to actually, you know, do some updates in various ways of how people are wanting to live now.

 I think that's another trend that's going to just start to continuously evolve over the next, probably couple of years as home builders, start to identify ways to kind of.
 Communicate their built environment and how they're building to actually make a healthier home for you and your family, because there are some best practices out there that builders are doing every day, but they're just not sharing it with consumers.